Inez Milholland: Death

 In 1916, she went on a tour in the West, speaking for women's rights as a member of the National Woman's Party.
 She undertook the tour despite suffering from pernicious anemia and despite the admonitions of her family, who were concerned about her deteriorating health.
-On October 22, 1916, she collapsed in the middle of a speech in Los Angeles, California, at Blanchard Hall and was rushed to Good Samaritan Hospital.
+On October 23, 1916, she collapsed in the middle of a speech in Los Angeles, California, at Blanchard Hall and was rushed to Good Samaritan Hospital.
 Despite repeated blood transfusions, she died on November 25, 1916.

 Legacy

-After she died, her sister Vida Millholland devoted her time to suffrage work including going to prison for three days in 1917.
+After she died, her sister Vida Milholland devoted her time to suffrage work including going to prison for three days in 1917.

 In a tribute to Inez Milholland, Mount Discovery in the Adirondacks was renamed for her.

 Carl Sandburg wrote a poem about Inez Milholland titled "Repetitions," which appears in his 1918 volume, Cornhuskers.
 Edna St. Vincent Millay, who married Milholland's widower Eugen Boissevain in 1923, wrote a poem, "To Inez Milholland," included in her 1928 collection The Buck in the Snow.

 Julia Ormond portrayed Inez Milholland in the 2004 film Iron Jawed Angels.
 Phillipa Soo portrayed Inez Milholland in the 2022 Off-Broadway musical Suffs.
+Upon the production's Broadway transfer, Hannah Cruz took over the role of Milholland.

 The Inez Milholland Professorship of Civil Liberties at New York University School of Law, filled by Burt Neuborne, was named in her honor.